Overview of the EU Toy Safety Directive: What are the requirements?

 • Toys, their parts, or their retail packaging must not present a risk of strangulation or asphyxiation.

-• Toys intended for children under the age of three must not contain or release small parts that could be swallowed or inhaled.1
+• Toys intended for under-three-year-olds must not contain or release small parts that could be swallowed or inhaled.1

 Additional rules apply to specific toy categories, such as toys that are attached to food, used in water, make noises, provide mobility, or include projectiles.2